 You will immediately have something in common with almost everyone who has visited Paris as these two spots are popular!
 Your drinks won’t taste much different than anywhere else since these places are more about their history and service.

-10) Visit the Sainte-Chapelle Chapel Have a Drink at
+10) Visit the Sainte-Chapelle Chapel

 Sainte-Chapelle is a royal chapel built in the Gothic style.
 While the architecture of the building is admirable, the real star is its 1,113 stained glass windows.
 The windows measure 49 feet (15m) and depict scenes from the Old and New Testaments.